Ah, leadership. The word may seem overused these days, tossed around as the missing piece in any and all situations.

 When we design our lives to support our creative self-expression, including how we live, pay our bills, and nourish ourselves, literally and figuratively, we can truly walk our talk in the world.
 We’re in healthy relationship to life.

-The grounded path we deserve to walk wants to be satisfying, rather than a 4-alarm fire.
+Yes, the grounded path we deserve to walk wants to be satisfying, rather than a 4-alarm fire.
 Rather than constant, adrenaline-fueled crisis mode.
 Try not hurrying.
 Try trusting your process.
 Just calmly note and calmly follow the flow of your energy.

 Where is your life force headed this season if you trust it?
 Think and feel your way.
 And get yourself some expert support if confusion or fear are zapping your energy.